B0user/astanaecolife_electronic_signature/README.md

 3. **Sign the Contract**
    - Use the signature pad to draw your signature
    - If you make a mistake, click the "Clear Signature" button to try again
+   - Select the page and position for your signature
+   - You can create and save custom positions for future use
    - When satisfied with your signature, click the "Apply Signature to Document" button

 4. **Download the Signed Contract**
    - After the signature is applied, the signed document will be displayed
    - Click the "Download Signed Document" button to save the document to your computer

+## Docker Image Structure

+The application is containerized with Docker using a multi-stage build process:

+- **Client Container**:
+  - Uses Node.js for building the React app
+  - Serves the built static files using Nginx
+  - Proxies API requests to the backend service

+- **Server Container**:
+  - Runs the Node.js Express backend
+  - Handles file uploads and PDF manipulation
+  - Exposes port 5000 for API access

+- **Volume Mounting**:
+  - The server's uploads directory is mounted as a volume to persist uploaded files

 ## Future Enhancements